 Many U.S. states have recently passed legislation governing the practice of surgical technology.
 This is done to ensure the protection of both patients and surgical techs alike.
 In Rhode Island, however, there are currently no laws that have been passed requiring surgical technologists to follow certain guidelines before finding employment.

 If you want to excel quickly within this career field, it is in your best interest to enroll in a surgical tech training program to learn the skills you will need to do your job effectively.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES) are two trusted organizations dedicated to setting standards for quality education within the medical field across the U.S. Attending a school that is accredited by either of these organizations will allow you to sit for the voluntary national exam that will certify you as a surgical technologist.

-Although the ABHES currently has no accredited schools listed for surgical techs in Rhode Island, the CAAHEP accredits one school in the state.
+Although the ABHES currently has no accredited surgical technician schools listed for surgical techs in Rhode Island, the CAAHEP accredits one school in the state.

 - New England Institute of Technology offers an Associate in Science degree in Surgical Technology, which can be completed in as little as 18 months.
 Students will complete a 20-week clinical externship as part of this degree program.
 Students will be required to complete the national exam to become Certified Surgical Technologists (CSTs) before graduation, and tuition is currently about $27,000 per year.

 Allied Health Education Programs in Rhode Island